Massachusetts mortgage foreclosure help and assistance.

 There are about ten different non-profit agencies, HUD certified groups, mortgage centers, and government programs that are available to homeowners in the area.
 While some of the solutions may be similar, each may also have its own take on the best ways to get back on track with your home loan payment.
 Find information on the various agencies and programs available.
 More on Boston foreclosure prevention.

 A number of attorneys and organizations across Massachusetts have partnered together to create a Pro Bono Foreclosure Assistance Hotline.
 It will provide free legal advice to homeowners who are struggling with paying their mortgage.
+A number of attorneys volunteer to offer this service.
 Learn more on how to get help from the Massachusetts pro bono foreclosure assistance program.

-Several non-profit agencies have been certified by the federal government HUD agency to provide Massachusetts homeowners with a multitude of mortgage and foreclosure assistance programs and options to save their home.
+Several non-profit agencies have been certified by the federal government HUD agency to provide Massachusetts homeowners with a multitude of mortgage and foreclosure assistance programs.
+There are a wide array of options to save their home.
 Learn more on the Massachusetts HUD approved agencies.